legendary-bro/Better-Pokecord/README.md

 ### 0.5 Use this script at your own risk

-I’ve been using scripts on Pokecord for some time and while the risk is not at self bot levels & while I also have not had any issues on a private server, your decisions with this are your own responsibility.
+Pokecord is fairly clear about its stance on the usage of macro tools on the start message when you begin to play.
+I’ve been using scripts on Pokecord for some time and while I dont think the risk is high while using this & while I also have not had any issues on a private server, your decisions with this are your own responsibility.

 ## 1.0 GUI controls

-All 3 menus will open when pressing the ctrl key + an arrow key while Discord is the active window.
+All 3 menus will open when pressing the ctrl key + an arrow key _**while Discord is the active window.**_

 * Ctrl+Down: Options menu
 * Ctrl+Left: Shop menu